Terra316/VENGE/README.md

 # VENGE

 VENGE (Vessel ENGinE) is a game engine written mainly in C++ that will eventually support Windows and Mac but currently supports only Linux.
-The ``master`` branch is currently the development brench but will eventually turn into the ``latest`` branch.
+The ``main`` branch is currently the development brench but will eventually turn into the ``latest`` branch.
 No idea why I am writing this, because nobody else can see it as of right now.
 Anyway, moving on.

 ## Goals: